Sedum spp. and Hylotelephium spp.

 Neem oil or insecticidal soaps work too, and if biological control sounds appealing, then introducing ladybugs will help reduce mealybug populations.

-Learn more about managing mealybug infestations in our guide.
+Learn more about managing mealybug infestations.

 Scale